 The Regulations set out those contracts to which the right to cancel does not apply:

-There are some circumstances where you may still have a right to cancel an excepted contract where the supplier has not complied with their obligations to provide you with written information and terms and conditions.
+However, if the supplier does not comply with their obligations to provide you with written information and terms and conditions you can still cancel an excepted contract.
 If you have not received this information by the end of the sixth day after the day the contract was finalised, you can cancel it during the period between the seventh day and the day when you receive the last of the written information and terms and conditions.

 The supplier must refund you as soon as possible or in any event within 30 calendar days from the date of cancellation.
 Note that the 30 calendar days refund period can commence from the date the supplier actually received the notice of cancellation, rather than the date you cancelled, if they can prove it is later.
 You should therefore follow up an oral cancellation as soon as possible with written confirmation.
 The supplier can deduct a reasonable charge for services actually provided but only if you were informed that charges would be payable.
 You cannot be charged if services were provided before the cancellation period without your prior request.